edertone/TurboBuilder/TurboBuilder-Node/extras/help/Help-tests.md

 	- Arguments: "/c npm test"
 	- Disable Build before launch on build tab

+# How to launch only a subset of the project tests

+Edit the file under: src/test/js/jasmine.json

+And modify the "spec_files" section to look only for the spec file or files you want.

 ## OS Environment setup

 ### Chrome driver must be available on OS to run selenium tests.
 Download and help available here: